Yin-Chin Tsai Art Book Researcher and Independent Curator

 Winsing Art Place (No. 6, Lane 10, Lane 180, Section 6, Section 6, Minquan East Road, Neihu District, Taipei City)

-$500 (including bookstore entrance fee and a cup of hand-brewed coffee)
+$500 (including bookstore entrance fee and a cup of Pour-over coffee)

 “I have always felt androgyny as central to my relationship with both myself and the work.
 As far as an individual's experience with a given work goes, I throw the issue of self-identity back out to the viewer.” - Roni Horn